 Income tax expense comprises current and deferred tax.
-Income tax expense is recognised in the statement of profit or loss and other comprehensive loss except to the extent that it relates to items recognised directly in equity, in which case it is recognised in equity.
+Income tax expense is recognised in the Statement of Profit or Loss and Other Comprehensive Income except to the extent that it relates to items recognised directly in equity, in which case it is recognised in equity.